Andrew-Carl/Pump-it-Up-Data-Mining-the-Tanzania-Water-Table/README.md

 ![screen shot 2018-05-31 at 9 24 46 pm](https://user-images.githubusercontent.com/35437820/40816138-2cf6a75e-6519-11e8-9bb1-16aab189b190.png)
 ![screen shot 2018-05-31 at 9 24 57 pm](https://user-images.githubusercontent.com/35437820/40816197-85ff6160-6519-11e8-85ad-27fde64fd1ba.png)

-As noted above I am still trying to optimize these models and make these numbers more accurate.
-I am also going to run a logisitic regression and a gradient boosting classifier.
-Hopefully these will create better predictions.

 I also created a short presentation of my progress so far.
 A longer and more technical presentation will be posted in the near future.
 https://docs.google.com/presentation/d/11blM6ZlFcipx6VkIs_21kOYRaZd8ofzsYdOS5HxPe3s/edit?usp=sharing